dseguy/changedBehavior/errormessages.rst

     * :ref:`The behavior of unparenthesized expressions containing both '.' and '+'/'-' will change in PHP 8: '+'/'-' will take a higher precedence <dot-and-plus-changed-precedence>`
     * :ref:`Duplicate declaration of static variable $%s <duplicate-static-definition>`
     * :ref:`Creation of dynamic property User::$name is deprecated <no-dynamic-properties-by-default>`
-    * :ref:`Return type of x::current() should either be compatible with Iterator::current(): mixed, or the #[\ReturnTypeWillChange] attribute should be used to temporarily suppress the notice <enforcing-native-php-returntype>`
+    * :ref:`Return type of x::jsonSerialize() should either be compatible with JsonSerializable::jsonSerialize(): mixed, or the #[\ReturnTypeWillChange] attribute should be used to temporarily suppress the notice <jsonserialize-must-have-return-type>`
     * :ref:`file_get_contents(): Filename cannot be empty <file_get_contents()-needs-a-real-path>`
     * :ref:`Cannot use 'final' as method modifier <final-method-in-trait>`
     * :ref:`get_called_class() called from outside a class <get_called_class()-cannot-be-called-outside-a-class>`